johnfedoruk/bangular/aio/content/guide/user-input.md

 User actions such as clicking a link, pushing a button, and entering text raise DOM events.
-This page explains how to bind those events to component event handlers using the Angular event binding syntax.
+This page explains how to bind those events to component event handlers using the Bangular event binding syntax.

 Run the <live-example></live-example>.